torvalds/linux/Documentation/sound/hd-audio/notes.rst

 Codec Proc-File
 ---------------
-The codec proc-file is a treasure-chest for debugging HD-audio.
+The codec proc-file is a treasure-chest for deging HD-audio.
 It shows most of useful information of each codec widget.

 The proc file is located in /proc/asound/card*/codec#*, one file per